Random Domino Tilings and the Arctic Circle Theorem: Conclusion

 Our proof that the boundary between these two domains is circular is more complicated than we would like.
 However, if one is content with the more modest, qualitative goal of seeing that there must exist some non-homogeneity in the statistics of the tiling, then a simple explanation exists.
-Recall from [\Elkies] that domino tilings of the Aztec diamond are in bijection with certain ``height-functions'' --- integer-valued functions on the set of lattice points internal to the Aztec diamond, satisfying certain local constraints and boundary conditions.
+Recall from \cite{elkies} that domino tilings of the Aztec diamond are in bijection with certain ``height-functions'' --- integer-valued functions on the set of lattice points internal to the Aztec diamond, satisfying certain local constraints and boundary conditions.
 The local constraints force the height-function to satisfy a Lipschitz condition, so that it cannot change too rapidly.
 Consider the real-valued function obtained by averaging all the height-functions that correspond to tilings (the ``average height-function'').
 It too will satisfy a Lipschitz condition.
 The difference in average height between two neighboring vertices is an easily-calculated function of the local tiling statistics, so that if the local statistics were to be homogeneous, the average height-function at lattice-points $(i,j)$ would have to be well-approximated by a linear function $ai+bj+c$ for suitable constants $a,b,c$.
 However, one can check that the boundary conditions for Aztec diamond height-functions are not consistent with any single choice of values for $a,b,c$, because as one travels around the boundary of the Aztec diamond the height alternately increases and decreases.

 If we were to replace the Aztec diamond by a square in the preceding analysis, we would find that the height-functions associated with tilings are all essentially constant on the boundary of the region, so that one could take $a=b=0$ and $c$ arbitrary and get a good approximation along the boundary.
-Indeed, Burton and Pemantle's work [\Burton] shows that random domino tilings of large squares are statistically homogeneous away from the boundary (in a suitable asymptotic sense).
-We believe that the statistics at the very center of the Aztec diamond converge in the limit to Burton-Pemantle statistics, but we do not have a proof of this.
+Indeed, Burton and Pemantle's work \cite{burton} shows that random domino tilings of large squares are statistically homogeneous away from the boundary (in a suitable asymptotic sense).
+Subsequent work on local statistics for domino tilings shows that, in the liquid region, the tiling locally converges to an appropriate translation-invariant Gibbs measure determined by the macroscopic slope; in particular, at the center one obtains the symmetric Gibbs measure (the Burton–Pemantle/maximal-entropy statistics on the infinite square grid); see \cite{kenyon} and later works.